Mission Statement

 School Overview

-The doctoral school is committed to a quantitative theory-guided and data-based approach in analyzing economic problems.
+The Oskar Morgenstern Doctoral School is committed to a quantitative theory-guided and data-based approach in analyzing economic problems.

 The OMDS unites the following 5 tracks: